SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 There are two ways of setting up accounts:

 1. The author can create an account for him/her self, by clicking [REGISTER](https://www.researchcatalogue.net/portal/register "Registration on the Research Catalogue") on the research catalogue homepage.
 After filling in the form the author will immediatly get a basic account.
-To gain a full account, which has the right to create content, the author will be requisted to send a proof of identity and signed SAR agreement letter.
+To gain a full account, which has the right to create content, the author will be requisted to send a proof of identity.
+RC user support will upgrade the account after verification.

 2. The portal admin creates the account(s) for the author(s).
 This option is common when a large number of users need be created at once.
 In this case, the responsibility of making sure that the email address belongs to an actual person lies with the portal admin.
 Ideally, a person should only have __at most one user account__ in the RC (not multiple, to avoid mixups).
 In case of copyright or other legal problems the portal admin should be able to provide contact information to this person.